GNOME/dia/README.md

 enjoy or want to practice technical writing or would be interested in helping with the translation we would love to hear from you!

-Ideally the docs would be rewritten in mallard instead of docbook
+Ideally the docs would be rewritten in Mallard instead of Docbook

 ### Testers